Mtools

-Mtools is an open source collection of tools to allow a Unix operating system to manipulate files on an MS-DOS file system, typically a floppy disk or floppy disk image.
+Mtools is a free software collection of utilities to allow a Unix operating system to manipulate files on an MS-DOS file system, typically a floppy disk or floppy disk image.

 The mtools are part of the GNU Project and are released under the GNU General Public License (GPL-3.0-or-later).

 Usage

 The following refers to mtools usage in floppy images.
 (Useful for virtual machines such as QEMU or VirtualBox.)

 Copying a file to floppy image: